danthegoodman1/BreakingSQLite/README.md

-# Silently osing commits with SQLite
+# Silently losing committed writes with SQLite WAL corruption

 A simple bit flip in the WAL can silently lose committed entries.
+This is because when a corrupted entry is found in the log, SQLite truncates it, despite the existence of successfully committed entries later in the log.

 > ***SQLite assumes that the detection and/or correction of bit errors** caused by cosmic rays, thermal noise, quantum fluctuations, device driver bugs, or other mechanisms, **is the responsibility of the underlying hardware and operating system**.
 SQLite does not add any redundancy to the database file for the purpose of detecting corruption or I/O errors. **SQLite assumes that the data it reads is exactly the same data that it previously wrote.***